A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 Maryland Veteran Benefits for Housing

-Maryland operates one veterans home within the state for veterans and eligible spouses.
-The mission of Charlotte Hall Veterans Home is to provide quality medical services and increase the quality of life of veterans who have served our nation.
+Maryland operates one veterans home for veterans and eligible spouses.
+Charlotte Hall Veterans Home’s mission is to provide quality medical services and increase the quality of life of veterans who have served our nation.

 The veterans home offers care ranging from assisted living to skilled nursing care.
 To apply, a veteran must have an honorable discharge and be a Maryland resident.